SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   Flag for test particles.
 If ``True``, this species will contain only test particles which do not participate in the charge and currents.

+.. py:data:: ponderomotive_dynamics

+  :default: ``False``

+  Flag for particles interacting with an envelope model for the laser, if present.
+  If ``True``, this species will project its susceptibility and be influenced by the laser envelope field.
+  See :doc:`laser_envelope` for details on the dynamics of particles in presence of a laser envelope field.

 .. py:data:: c_part_max